rezawikan/noted/GIT/README.md

 - `git checkout -- app/Http/routes.php` : allows you to remove a specific changes on from your current working directory.
 - `git checkout master` : allows you to coming back to `master` branch.
 You can change to another branch that will used as active working directory.
 - `git checkout 53bad1ff5d527207613a8b05b24965c8b53c899a` : allows you to coming back to another branch with specific commit id from `git log`.
-- `git merge bugs` : allows you to merge `bugs's` branch.
-Noted: your active working directory is master branch.
 - `git branch yourbranchname` : allows you to create a new branch without move to your new branch.
 - `git branch -d bugs` : allows you to delete `bugs's` branch.
 - `git branch -v` : allows you to check the last previous commit.